yatridave/DSA-And-Dev-Daily/README.md

   ## **Day 10 — 3 June 2026 (Wednesday)**

    - Revision of variables in javascript
-   - Revision of Type of Datatypes : Primitive & Non-premitive
+   - Revision of Type of Datatypes in javascript : Primitive & Non-premitive
      1. Primitive
         1. string
         2. number